CPAP Alternatives – Is There Sleep Apnea Treatment Without CPAP?

 The masks that are applied the most are nasal CPAP masks.
 These are available in two different versions.

-- The standard nasal CPAP masks are simply pulled over the nose and fixed to the head with the help of straps.
+- The standard nasal CPAP masks are simply fitted over the nose and fixed to the head with the help of straps.

-- Nasal pillow CPAP masks are clamped under the nose, whereas mostly two small tubes are put in the nostrils.
-This method causes less pressure marks on the skin – a disadvantage of traditional nasal masks as well as full-face masks.
+- Nasal pillow CPAP masks are clamped under the nose, andtwo small two small tubes are unusally inserted into the nostrils.
+This method causes less pressure marks on the skin – pressure marks are often associated with traditional nasal CPAP masks as well as full-face CPAP and are sometimes considered to be a disadvantage to some people.
 The hose is mostly led upwards vertically along the nasal bridge and over the forehead.

 A common issue in conjunction with nasal masks is that patients unconsciously switch to mouth breathing while asleep.
-Then they may begin to snore in spite of wearing the sleep mask.
-To prevent this from happening, you can use a chin strap for instance, which squeezes the jaws together, thus preventing oral respiration.
-Oral screens, such as the anti-snore mouthpiece somnipax, are suitable for that purpose.
-These are curved plastic plates that are inserted in the oral vestibule, meaning the area between the gums and lips, before going to sleep.
+Then they may begin to snore in spite of wearing the CPAP mask.
+To prevent this from happening, you can use a chin strap for instance, which holds the upper and lower jaws together, thus preventing oral respiration.
+Oral screens, such as the anti snoring mouth guard somnipax, are suitable for that purpose.
+These are curved plastic plates that are inserted into the mount, or the the oral vestibule, meaning the area between the gums and lips, before going to sleep.
 They also prevent the mouth from opening at night.

 General undesirable side effects of CPAP-therapy